Having Meniscal Transplant Surgery

 Pain that’s getting worse

-Loss of feeling in your leg
+Loss of feeling in your leg or foot

 Pain in your calf